jsanthos01/User-Directory/README.md

 # User-Directory
-This is a simple React application that create a employee directory.
-As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
-This assignment required me to break up the application's UI into components, manage component state, and respond to user events.
+This is an Employee Directory application built with React.
+The app allows managers to view their entire employee directory at once and get quick access to their employee's information.
+Given a table of random users, when the page is loaded, a table of employees will be rendered.
+There are two features also included:

+  * Sort the table by id, or first name

+  * Filter the users by name

 ## Technologies Used
 ```